Skip to main content

 Three specific things, if you want the detail.

-Accountant ecosystem: smaller network vs. purpose-built for local practitioners.
+3. Accountant network: smaller network vs. built for local practitioners.

 Closing

-If your business is globally minded, US-facing, or built around Intuit's ecosystem, QuickBooks is probably the right tool.
-If your business is Australian and you want a platform that was built for that — not adapted to it — start with any module of ours, free, and see it.
+If your business is globally minded or built around Intuit, QuickBooks may be right.
+If your business is Australian and you want software built for that, start with ours.